danigb/codingadventures/source/posts/2014-10-31-beatbox1-build-a-rhythm-machine-with-react-js.html.markdown

 Encouraged by my first steps with Clojure and how popular React.js is within its community (via [om](https://github.com/swannodette/om)), I launched my first experiment: build a simple drum machine using WebAudio API and [CoffeeScript](http://coffeescript.org).

+READMORE

 In this first part we'll setup the project using node, and build a simple server that tranform the coffeescript into javascript and concatenates the necessary files.

-In the second part ([Part 2 here](/2014/11/02/beatbox-2-create-the-user-interface-with-react-js.html) we'll use react.js to create the user interface.
-In the third ([Part 3 here]()) we'll learn how to use the WebAudio API to load and play sounds.
-And in the fourth ([Part 4 here]()) we'll see how to schedule events and beat the machine.
+In the second part ([Part 2 here](/2014/11/02/beatbox2-create-the-user-interface-with-react-js.html) we'll use react.js to create the user interface.
+In the third ([Part 3 here](/2014-11-05-2014-11-05-beatbox3-play-sounds)) we'll learn how to use the WebAudio API to load and play sounds.
+And in the fourth ([Part 4 here](/2014-11-07-2014-11-07-beatbox4-time-is-on-my-side)) we'll see how to schedule events and beat the machine.
 Let's go!

 ### Prerequisites